SPECIALITY OILS & FLUIDS

-BECHEM’s extensive range of specialty oils and metal working fluids for industrial applications and metal working processes are developed with high quality base oils and advanced additive package.
+BECHEM’s extensive range of speciality oils and metal working fluids for industrial applications and metal working processes are developed with high quality base oils and advanced additive package.

-The range of specialty oils are based on mineral as well as synthetic hydrocarbons including Polyalphaolefins (PAO) and Polyglycols (PG).
-Recommended for industrial gear boxes, heavy duty chains as well as oil lubricated plain and roller bearings, the specialty oils by BECHEM possess superior oxidation stability, high dosage of anti wear additives and excellent viscosity temperature behavior.
+The range of speciality oils are based on mineral as well as synthetic hydrocarbons including Polyalphaolefins (PAO) and Polyglycols (PG).
+Recommended for industrial gear boxes, heavy duty chains as well as oil lubricated plain and roller bearings, the speciality oils by BECHEM possess superior oxidation stability, high dosage of anti wear additives and excellent viscosity temperature behaviour.

 SYNTHETIC GEAR OILS

 Berusynth range of synthetic oils by BECHEM are based on proven synthetics including Polyglycol, Polyalphaolefin (PAO) as well as Esters.
 Available in varied viscosities…

 BECHEM’s comprehensive range of high performance food grade oils comply to NSF guidelines and are recommended for a wide array of demanding applications.
 NSF H1 approved food grade oils

 Berusynth Chain oil series is recommended for long term lubrication of heavy duty chains that experience heavy loads, extreme operating temperatures as well as for meeting special requirements….

 The Berugear, Staroil and Berusynth range of mineral and synthetic based gear oils by BECHEM offer superior performance by reducing friction and power loss as well as managing temperature rise.

 BECHEM High performance knitting oil series are recommended for lubricating of needle and sinkers in all modern circular and flatbed knitting machines.
 Staroil KNT 32 has higher flash point …